Types of Ministerial Plans

 Dedication of Rights-of-Way

-Typically, unless shown on a map, the dedication drawing is prepared on a B-Sheet (11" x 17") by a land surveyor licensed by the State of California and accompanied with a grant deed and legal description.
+Typically, unless shown on a map, the dedication drawing is prepared on a B-Sheet (11 inch by 17 inch) by a land surveyor licensed by the State of California and accompanied with a grant deed and legal description.
 The requirement for dedication of right-of-way is a condition of approval from an approved discretionary action (land use permit or tentative map).

 Required with grading and right-of-way improvement plans.
 Drainage studies include determination of storm run-off (hydrology) and design and sizing of the storm drain facilities (hydraulics).
 A drainage study is also known as hydrology or hydraulic calculations, prepared by a registered civil engineer, licensed by the State of California, and in accordance with the most current edition of the Drainage Design Manual.